Philipp-Sc/cosmos-rust-bot/README.md

 ### [Install](#install) · [Config](#config) · [Usage](#usage) · [Summary](#summary)

-**TRB** can be used to connect with a terra wallet tgo keep potential loans safe *(Auto Repay)*, maximise their utility *(Auto Borrow)* and more *(Auto Stake, Auto Farm,..)*.
+**TRB** can be used to connect with a terra wallet to keep potential loans safe *(Auto Repay)*, maximise their utility *(Auto Borrow)* and more *(Auto Stake, Auto Farm,..)*.
 This repository includes a Signal Messenger integration that can be used to obtain the latest informaction directly from the bot.

 It is intended to be used by **coders, developers and technically-skilled users** to make use of automation.
 At the same time **TRB** can be compiled to a single executable that is easy to use with few dependencies.
 Making it easy to use.

+ In short it's purpose is to:
+- Save you the hassle of managing your positions manually
+- Enable you to run strategies only bots can execute
+- Take commands
+- Send alerts and notifications
+- Provide insights into the Terra Ecosystem

-Current feature list:
+ Feature list:

-- Anchor Protocol: Auto Repay (1), Auto Borrow (2), Auto Stake (3), Auto Farm (4).
+ **Automation**
-- (1) Keeps your loan safe by sourcing money from your balance (UST) or Anchor Deposit (aUST).
-- (2) Optimizes your LTV by automatically borrowing additional UST and depositing it into Anchor Earn (aUST).
+- Anchor Protocol Auto Repay/Borrow: Keeps your loan safe by sourcing money from your balance (UST) or Anchor Deposit (aUST) and automatically borrows additional UST and depositing it into Anchor Earn (aUST).
-- (3) Checks your pending borrower ANC rewards, considers the gas fees and stakes them automatically.
-- (4) Checks your pending borrower ANC rewards, considers the gas fees and provides them to the Astroport ANC-UST LP at Spectrum Protocol.
+- Anchor Protocol Auto Stake/Farm: Checks your pending borrower ANC rewards, considers the gas fees and stakes them automatically or provides them to the Astroport ANC-UST LP at Spectrum Protocol.

+**View Token Prices, Collateral Information, Pending Rewards, etc.**

+- Market, Anchor
-- Dashboards: Market, Anchor Info, Anchor Account
+- Anchor Account

 ## How it works